Peter-32/SparkTwitter/README.md

 #### a) Add a twitter4j.properties File

 Create a "twitter4j.properties" file in directory src/main/resources which should include these four lines.
-Replace "yourInputHere" with your access information.
+Replace "yourInputHere" with the information you copied from your Twitter App.

 	oauth.consumerKey=yourInputHere
 	oauth.consumerSecret=yourInputHere
 	oauth.accessToken=yourInputHere
 	oauth.accessTokenSecret=yourInputHere

-#### b) Update Spark Submit Commands File
+#### b) Update `spark-submit` Commands File

 - Open the file `"SparkTwitter/spark_submit_commands.txt"`.
 Replace the code `/Users/peterjmyers/Documents/Other/No_Backup_Needed/spark-2.0.1-bin-hadoop2.7/bin/spark-submit` with your absolute file path to `spark-submit`.
-There are three commands to update with that change.
+All three commands need to be updated with this change.
 - If you get an error later on with these commands, try again while removing the quotations around local[4].
 The quotations are required if you use a zsh terminal.
 I do not know if the quotations can cause an error.

 #### 4) Run a Console Command to Build